CyberMC-tech/Cheats/README.md

 ```bash
 navi repo add Twilight4/cheats
 ```
 To add your own repository as a featured cheatsheet repo, please edit the [featured_repos](https://github.com/denisidoro/cheats/edit/master/featured_repos.txt) file.
-This list will be displayed when `navi repo browse` is run.
+The contents of this list will be displayed when running `navi repo browse`.

 ### Auto-updating repositories
-To set up auto-updating repository using `git` and `crontab` clone your repo using `git` to the desired folder (if you don't want to use the default navi directory then you need to define the custom path in navi config):
+To set up an auto-updating repository using `git` and `crontab`, follow these steps:
+1. Clone your repo using `git` to the desired folder.
+If you prefer a custom path instead of the default navi directory, make sure to define it in the navi configuration.
 ```bash
 user="Twilight4"
 repo="cheats"